How to Lock a Row in Google Sheets

 - You’ll have the option to name the range, which we recommend for better navigation.

-- Then select the option from the menu.
+- Select “Set permissions” then choose the option from the menu.
 You can either choose “Restrict who can edit this range” or “Only you.”

 That way, you’ll make sure that only the collaborators you trust, or only you, can modify the cell or range in question.